-The SSRC’s new report is different.
-Commissioned by the Federal Communications Commission (FCC) to analyze the factors shaping low rates of adoption of home broadband services in low-income and other marginalized communities, the study is one of the only large-scale qualitative investigations of barriers to adoption in the U.S., and complements recent FCC survey research on adoption designed to inform the National Broadband Plan.
-The study draws on some 170 interviews of non-adopters, community-access providers, and other intermediaries conducted across the US in late 2009 and early 2010.
-Some general conclusions:
+The SSRC was commissioned by the Federal Communications Commission (FCC) to analyze the factors shaping low rates of adoption of home broadband services in low-income and other marginalized communities.
+The resulting study is one of the only large-scale qualitative investigations of barriers to adoption in the US, and complements recent FCC survey research on adoption designed to inform the 2010 National Broadband Plan.
+The study draws on some 170 interviews of non-adopters, community access providers, and other intermediaries conducted across the US in late 2009 and early 2010.
+At the broadest level, it finds that:

 - Price is only one factor shaping the fragile equilibrium of home broadband adoption, and price pressures go beyond the obvious challenge of high monthly fees.
 Hardware costs, hidden fees, billing transparency, quality of service, and availability are major issues for low-income communities.